programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 average_pos_df
 ```

-{% include figure.html filename="or-en-corpus-analysis-with-spacy-24.png" alt="Visual description of figure image" caption="Figure 24: DataFrame with average part of speech usage for each discipline" %}
+{% include figure.html filename="or-en-corpus-analysis-with-spacy-24.png" alt="DataFrame containing average counts of each part of speech tag within each discipline (Biology and English)." caption="Figure 24: DataFrame with average part of speech usage for each discipline" %}

 Here we can examine the differences between average part-of-speech usage per genre.
 As suspected, Biology student papers use slightly more adjectives (235 per paper on average), than English student papers (209 per paper on average), while an even greater number of verbs (306) are used on average in English papers than in Biology ones (237).
 Another interesting contrast is in the "NUM" tag: almost 50 more numbers are used in Biology papers, on average, than in English ones.
 Given the conventions of scientific research, this does makes sense; studies are much more frequently quantitative, incorporating lab measurements and statistical calculations.
 We can visualize these differences using a bar graph.

-{% include figure.html filename="or-en-corpus-analysis-with-spacy-25.png" alt="Visual description of figure image" caption="Figure 25: Bar graph showing verb use, adjective use and numeral use, on average, in Biology and English papers" %}
+{% include figure.html filename="or-en-corpus-analysis-with-spacy-25.png" alt="Bar chart depicting average use of adjectives, verbs and numbers in English versus Biology papers, showing verbs used most and numbers used least in both disciplines, more verbs used in English papers and more adjectives and numbers used in Biology papers." caption="Figure 25: Bar graph showing verb use, adjective use and numeral use, on average, in Biology and English papers" %}

 Though admittedly a simple analysis, calculating part-of-speech frequency counts affirms prior studies which posit a correlation between lexico-grammatical features and disciplinary conventions [^11] and indicates an application of spaCy that can be adapted to serve other researchers' corpora and part-of-speech usage queries.